-Under the legislation, anyone, acting alone or with another person, would be subject to a charge of shoplifting if their intent was to knowingly take the merchandise without paying for it or to deprive the merchant of all or part of the merchandise’s value.
+Anyone, acting alone or with another person, would have been subject to a charge of shoplifting if their intent was to knowingly take the merchandise without paying for it or to deprive the merchant of all or part of the merchandise’s value.
 Knowing intent includes doing any of the following:

-- Taking possession, or attempting to take possession, of retail merchandise by concealing it in any way.
+- Taking possession, or attempting to take possession, of two or more items of retail merchandise by concealing it in any way.

 - Altering, transferring or removing the label, price tag or any other markings that aid in determining the value of retail merchandise and purchasing, or attempting to purchase, the merchandise at less than its value.